anbudamo/iOS-unit09/README.md

 **Required Must-have Stories**

-* I want to be able to add a workout to a table view
+- [x] I want to be able to add a workout to a table view
-* I want to be able to modify things like number of sets/reps, exercise name, and weight in the custom table view cells
+- [x] I want to be able to modify things like number of sets/reps, exercise name, and weight in the custom table view cells
-* A database/array of exercises which you can choose from and add.
+- [x] A database/array of exercises which you can choose from and add.
 Can search for it on a bar that has auto-complete
-* I want a page that displays the progress I have made
+- [x] I want a main page with date and time that I can modify so that I can record the start time

+**Optional Nice-to-have Stories**

 * I want the app to support entering a superset or custom workout types

-**Optional Nice-to-have Stories**

 * I want a calendar view where I can choose and access specific time stamps
 * I want a weight tracking page
 * I want a bar that I can slide to indicate the intensity with which I did an exercise
 * I want a page dedicated to tracking the big three lifts- bench, squat, deadlift
+* I want a page that displays the progress I have made

 ### 2. Screen Archetypes

-- [ ] calendar
+- [ ] calendar (decided not to do it)
 * I want to have the days I worked out in highlighted in the calendar
 * I want to be able to choose a day that I worked out in the calendar and see what I did that day
-- [ ] creation
+- [x] creation
 * I want to be able to add a new cell to a list/tableview and edit it
 * I want the most recent workouts to show up at the top
-- [ ] stream
+- [ ] stream (was planning on having another tab with a stream view - to ambitious)
 * I want to be able to stream through the list of workouts
-- [ ] detail
+- [x] detail
 * I want to have a detail view where I can see a detailed summary of my workout with all the data that I entered

 calendar, creation, stream, detail